calnix/stakingPro/test/Thoughts.md

-# Random thoughts
+# Random thoughts on Testing

-## 4. add checks for assets transfers
+## 1. add checks for assets transfers

-## 8. why does this not work with updateVaultFees?
+## 2. why does this not work with updateVaultFees?

 - the use of _updateVaultFees instead of claimRewards
+- on the triggering update thingy at 46[?]

-## 2. pool address in nft_registry
+## 4. pool address in nft_registry

 nftRegistry will be deployed before pool. pool will require nftRegistry address in constructor